Skip to content

 • usage.detailed - Include synapse and neuron usage breakdown by component

-• rules - Include list of rules that were passed to this response, showing rule IDs, names, and basic metadata
+• rules - Include list of rules that were applied to this response (rule IDs, names, metadata)

-• rules.debug - Include detailed metadata about rule application, including which rules were considered, applied, compressed, or filtered
+• rules.debug - Include detailed rule application metadata (which rules were considered, applied, compressed, or filtered)

 Limits and Controls